top of page

 About JASS 2026

-What does it mean to act from Jewish values in a world where democracies are eroding, conflicts are deepening, and the need for cross-border solidarity has never been greater?
-JASS 2026 is built around that question — and around the conviction that the answer has to be collective, practical, and durable.
+What does it mean to act from Jewish values in a world where democracies are being eroded, conflicts are deepening, and the need for cross-border solidarity has never been greater?
+How do Jews remain inspired and engaged when the left has become increasingly unsympathetic to Israel and seemingly to Jews/Jewishness in general, while the Jewish right grows more intolerant, aggressive, and violent?
+How do we offer young Jews more for their identity and inner nourishment than just supporting the state of Israel (no matter what) and fighting antisemitism?
+JASS 2026 is built around these questions — and around the conviction that the answer has to be collective, democratic, non-dogmatic, practical, and durable.

-This two-week program in Berlin brings together activists, scholars, journalists, and community professionals from across the MENA region, Europe, and beyond.
-It moves from the specific to the structural: from the founding of a concrete new initiative responding to one of today’s most urgent crises, to the co-creation of a lasting international network capable of sustaining Jewish activism for democratic values across contexts, regions, and years.
+This week-long program in Berlin brings together activists, scholars, journalists, and community professionals from across Europe and beyond.
+It moves from the specific to the structural: the co-creation of a lasting international network capable of sustaining Jewish activism for healthy Jewishness and democratic values across contexts, regions, and years.

-Drawing on JASS’s nearly decade-long history as a hub for Jewish activists and community professionals, this phase is dedicated to strengthening JASS as an international network — a living, growing community of practice — and to establishing a truly collaborative network of like-minded Jewish organizations across Europe and beyond.
+Drawing on JASS’s nearly decade-long history as a hub for Jewish activists and community professionals, this week is dedicated (1) to strengthening our international network — a living, growing community of practice — and (2) to establishing a truly collaborative network of like-minded Jewish organizations across Europe and beyond.
 Such a network is needed today more than ever.

-This is not a series of panels or lectures.
-It is a participatory, democratically structured working space where past JASS instructors, alumni, and new participants — bringing perspectives from Europe, North America, Latin America, the Middle East, and beyond — sit together as peers to co-build what this network looks like going forward: how it connects members across regions, what resources and support it offers to activists in their local contexts, and how it can sustain a global community of Jewish and allied activists over time.
+This week will not feature a series of panels or lectures.
+It will consist of a participatory, democratically structured working space where past JASS instructors, alumni, and new participants — bringing perspectives from Europe, North America, Latin America, the Middle East, and beyond — sit together as peers to co-build what this network looks like going forward: how it connects members across regions, what resources and support it offers to activists in their local contexts, and how it can sustain a global community of Jewish and allied activists over time.

 The goal is not a one-time gathering but the consolidation of an ongoing, decentralized network with shared values and practical tools for the present and future.